saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ### Install npm Packages

-Install npm in the project folder by navigating and running `npm init` and initialize node package manager (`npm`) in your project.
+Install node package manager (`npm`) in the project folder by navigating to your project directory and running `npm init` to initialize it in your project.

 What this does is install node package manager, which will allow you to install cypress on your machine so you can try running the tests locally first.
 When you do this, you will see a file called `package.json`, which you will need to update.